SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/PARAMETERS.md

     - max_outputscale: maximum value of the outputscales (dim=scalar)
     - min_lengthscale: minimum value of the lengthscales (dim=scalar)
     - max_lengthscale: maximum value of the lengthscales (dim=scalar)
+    - min_lengthscale_time: minimum value of the lengthscale for the time dimension when include_time_gp is set to True
+    - max_lengthscale_time: maximum value of the lengthscale for the time dimension when include_time_gp is set to True

 - controller: parameters relative to the cost function and MPC
     - target_state_norm: value of the normed states to attain to minimize the cost (dim=(dimension of states))
     - weight_state: weights of each state dimension in the cost function (dim=(dimension of states))